 2. You can pay off the equity loan by remortgaging

-If you’ve not got the savings to clear the equity loan, you could consider remortgaging if the loan to value suits.
+If you’ve not got the savings to clear the equity loan, you could consider remortgaging with a repayment mortgage if the loan to value suits.

 This means borrowing more on your mortgage to pay off what remains of your equity loan.
 Whether or not remortgaging is the best option for you will depend on factors such as these: